vinx13/vinx13.github.io/content/project/_index.md

 # Projects

-## TVM
+## TVM: End to End Deep Learning Compiler Stack
 {{<image-box "/img/stack_tvmlang.png" >}}
-TVM is a end to end deep learning compiler stack for CPUs, GPUs and specialized accelerators.
+TVM is an open deep learning compiler stack for CPUs, GPUs and specialized accelerators.
 It aims to close the gap between the productivity-focused deep learning frameworks, and the performance- or efficiency-oriented hardware backends.
 As a contributor and reviewer in TVM, I implemented TOPI quantized operators on CUDA.
 I also work on graph optimization in Relay.

 * [TVM Project Page](https://tvm.ai)
 * [TVM Repo](https://github.com/dmlc/tvm/)